 In spring and fall the weather at Zion National Park can be a little unpredictable.
 Stormy, wet days may occur however, this can be one of the best times to view waterfalls within Zion National Park.
 During periods of rain, use caution in narrow canyons where flooding may occur.
 Precipitation is frequently most common in March and September.
 Afternoon thunderstorms may be more common from mid-July through mid-September.
 Wildflowers generally are in bloom from April through June.

 Fall days in Zion National Park are usually clear and mild.
 Usually beginning in September and peaking in October or early November, autumn colors are spectacular in and around the park.

 Winters in Zion National Park are generally mild and most days are comfortable on the valley floor with temperatures reaching 60 degrees F.; and nights averaging in the 40’s.
 Winter storms bring rain or light snow to Zion Canyon, but some heavier snow to the higher elevations.
 When necessary, the roads are cleared of snow.
 Winter is an ideal time for hiking when Zion National Park is very peaceful.

 For those with special needs the visitor centers and the Lodge within the park are fully accessible.
 Some campsites in the South Campground are reserved for people with disabilities.
 Three trails within Zion National Park are accessible.
 The Riverside Walk (1-mile, 1.6 km) that begins at the north end of Zion Canyon is paved and accessible with assistance.
 Opened in 1995, the 2-mile Pa’rus Trail is also accessible.

 Main Canyon Vehicle Access

-April through October is the time when Zion Canyon Scenic Drive is only accessible by shuttle bus while the rest of the park is open year-round to private vehicles.
+March through November is generally the time when Zion Canyon Scenic Drive is only accessible by shuttle bus while the rest of the park is open year-round to private vehicles.
 Check park schedules to confirm shuttle dates.